ShingShanger/csf432-fall2020/assignments/a00/README.md

 > Note: You can download the O'Reilly Safari app for iOS or Android devices so you can catch up on your homework this semester on the go!

-Once you are in O'Reilly Safari, simply search for our textbook *CompTIA Security+ All-in-One Exam Guide, Fifth Edition (Exam SY0-501), 5th Edition* in the search bar.
+Once you are in O'Reilly Safari, simply search for our textbook *CompTIA Network+ Certification All-in-One Exam Guide, Seventh Edition (Exam N10-007)* in the search bar.
 Once you find it you can bookmark it or add it to a playlist for a quick and easy find next time.

 That's all for A00!
 Nothing to submit on Sakai for this assignment ~ it's ungraded.
 However, these two tools will make your life a lot easer this semester, so get to know them well!